 Cholesterol plays an important role in the body, but high levels of low-density lipoprotein (LDL) cholesterol can increase the risk of cardiovascular diseases.
-There are various causes of high LDL cholesterol.
-One possible cause is the genetic condition familial hypercholesterolemia.

 This article describes the link between genetics and high cholesterol.
 It provides an overview of familial hypercholesterolemia (FH), including its symptoms, diagnosis, treatment, and outlook.
 We also outline some other causes of high cholesterol and list some steps people can take to prevent high cholesterol levels.